krf/cbor-for-riot/project-outline.md

 Introduction
 -------
+A CBOR (Concise Binary Object Representation) implementation for RIOT will make it possible for devices running RIOT to exchange serialized, compressed binary objects, which in turn could serve several purposes, such as remote procedure calls, message passing, or generally exchanging C data items to be processed on another RIOT device.

+Alternatives to CBOR include:

+* Not compressing at all: bad for bandwidth, converting data structures to strings (serializing) would still need to be implemented, target system would still need to decode the serialized stream
+* JSON: requires more bandwidth than CBOR
+* XML: requires more bandwidth than JSON

 Main problems
 -------

 1. Get our initial code to run on RIOT
 2. Define API for our CBOR library
-3. Implement the CBOR encoder and decoder for simple types
+3. Implement and test the CBOR encoder and decoder for simple types
-4. Implement the CBOR encoder and decoder for complex types
+4. Implement and test the CBOR encoder and decoder for complex types
 5. Test our implementation against other working implementations

 Subtasks: